Editorial Standards

 Deadlines, Extensions, And A Simple Calendar

-• Automatic extension, file Form 8809 I for a 90 day extension.
+- Automatic extension, file Form 8809-I for a 90-day extension (the general Form 8809 used for other information returns does not cover Form 8966, so use the -I variant).
 Mail it as soon as you know you need time, but not before January 1 of the filing year, and not after the original due date.

 Where to mail the extension, Internal Revenue Service, FATCA, Stop 6052 AUSC, 3651 South IH 35, Austin, TX 78741.
 Keep proof of mailing.